 The source of racism stems from the family.
 If you teach your child that his race is better than another, you are teaching him/her to be a racist.

 The media can take a large chunk of the blame here too.
-Negative racial stereotypes are perpetuated this way.
+Negative racial stereotypes are perpetrated this way.
 When you turn on the television certain races are depicted in more negative ways than others.
 The media coverage of some racial groups lead people to believe that they commit crimes more often than others.
 Seeing this on television, makes it seem like ALL people of that race are the same.
 In reality this is only one aspect of any race.
 All racial groups commit crimes.
 All racial groups have problems.
 No one is above anyone else.
 There are many black CEO’s and CFO’s in the world.
-White people sell drugs and have children out of wed lock too.
+White people sell drugs and have children out of wedlock too.
 There are black “baby daddies” and “white baby daddies”.
 Not all Muslims are terrorists.
 Not all Latinos smoke weed or are illegal immigrants trying to take your jobs.

 Can Racism be unlearned?